cipherstash-archive/cipherstash-sequelize-demo-app/readme.md

 npx sequelize-cli migration:generate --name add-protect-columns-to-patients-table
 ```

+Per the last step, this will generate another migration file under `migrations/`.

-And then add the following code that creates the CipherStash columns:
+Open up that new migration file, and add the following code that creates the CipherStash columns:

 ```js
 /** @type {import('sequelize-cli').Migration} */